ranhershko/devops-it-all/ansible/roles/vault-cluster/README.md

 Requirements
 ------------

-The Vault helm install from local devops-it-all/helm/vault dir
+The Vault helm installation is done from local devops-it-all/helm/vault dir
 Using:
 1) ansible terraform module
 2) terraform helm provider